SUPPORTING SCHOOLS—COUNSELORS AND OTHER EDUCATORS

 Why are some courses NCAA approved and some are not?
 NCAA only approves core curriculum courses like English and Math.
 NCAA doesn’t approve courses it considers electives.

-How are Students and Their Progress Monitored?
+How are Students Monitored and Their Progress Tracked?

 How do I know the student successfully completed the course?
 When the student has completed the course and earned a passing score they can access the certificate of completion.
 The student can also request we send you a record of course completion.
 If you wish to, your can monitor the progress of your students through your own SVHS account (see below).